 - Vanilla extract – an important ingredient!
 Don’t skip this.
 In almost every sweet treat, baked or not, the vanilla extract helps balance out all the flavors involved.

 - Rice Krispie cereal – use whatever brand of crispy cereal is available to you.
+If you have extras you'll love these smore rice krispie treats!

 - Marshmallows – one bag, or 40 regular-sized marshmallows, for an ooey-gooey set of rice Krispie treats!
 An equal amount of mini marshmallows may also be used.